claresudbery/ElevatorKata01/README.md

 	it will ignore the exiting requirement and prioritise the boarding requirement, ie it will move on after either
 		a) somebody tells the lift where they want to go
 		b) a certain amount of time has elapsed
+If the lift is called down to a negative floor, if no requests are made then it should return back up to the ground floor.

 Possible technologies for a UI (recommended by Braithers):
 	Ruby + Sinatra